hlhartley/travel-tracker/README.md

 ## Description
 I created an app in React called Travel Tracker, which tracks a user's trips.

+## Project Requirements
-Based on the Turing project: https://frontend.turing.edu/projects/travel-tracker.html
+- Based on the Turing project: https://frontend.turing.edu/projects/travel-tracker.html

 ## Technologies Used
 - React